theraven262/ldconvert/README.md

 ## LUT-Diffuse Converter

-LUT-Diffuse Converter creates an error-diffused LUT from a color palette and uses it to convert images into that palette.
+Creates an error-diffused LUT from an input palette.
+Can also quantize images using the resulting LUT.

-The approach uses "minimized average error" error-diffusion algorithm on the LUT, expanded to diffuse over all three channels.
-Color calculations are performed in the Oklab color space.
+The approach uses "minimized average error" error-diffusion algorithm on the LUT, performed over the OKLAB colorspace.
+The algorithm has been modified so as to diffuse over all three channels.
+Color distance is calculated in the OKLAB colorspace.

+There are two LUTs generated: the internal one which contains colors in the OKLAB colorspace and the external one which contains colors in the sRGB space.
+The resolution of each LUT can be configured.
+Quantization and error diffusion are done over the OKLAB LUT.

 Source palette is a png file, colors can repeat, but increase calculation time.
 Alpha channel is unaffected by the conversion.
 Palette index 0 is skipped.

-# Command-Line Help for `ldconvert`

-This document contains the help content for the `ldconvert` command-line program.

 **Command Overview:**